 Parents or guardians having custody or charge of any child five years of age, on or before August 1 through 17 years of age, both inclusive, shall enroll and send the child to a public, private, parochial, or home school.
-Students may enter kindergarten in the public schools of this state if they will attain the age of five (5) years on or before August 1 of the year in which they are seeking initial enrollment.
+Students may enter kindergarten in the public schools of this state if they attain the age of five (5) years on or before August 1 of the year in which they seek initial enrollment.
 (ACA 6-18-207).

 those new to the Fort Smith schools must present acceptable proof of age, immunization records, and a social security card.
 Arkansas law requires the following immunizations for children enrolling in school: Diphtheria, Pertussis, Tetanus (DPT), Polio, Rubeola, Rubella, Hepatitis B, and Varicella.
-You may contact the Department of Health at 452-8600.
-Kindergarten students are required proof of a physical examination.
-All documentation must be provided and up to date to participate in early kindergarten registration.
+You may contact the Department of Health at 452-8600 with any questions.
+Kindergarten students are required to provide proof of a physical examination.
+All documentation must be provided and updated to participate in early kindergarten registration.

 Attendance Area Exceptions

-SCHOOL CHOICE–Guidelines for students who live outside the Fort Smith Public School District
+School Choice: Guidelines for students who live outside the Fort Smith Public School District

 The parent or guardian of a non-resident student may submit an application for enrollment into the Fort Smith Public Schools by May 1 of the year in which the student seeks enrollment for the upcoming fall semester.